HumanCellAtlas/dcp-community/rfcs/text/0000-image-base-transcriptomics.md

     iteration phase should be added to the DCP

-2. The current state of the starfish ecosystem is sufficient to fulfill this need and will be selected by the AWG.
+2. The current state of the starfish ecosystem is sufficient to process image-based transcriptomics experiments and will be selected by the AWG.

 3. This instantiation will require limited scale (low hundreds of datasets over several years)